hunter-teacher-cert/unit_plan-elizabeth/lessons/09_assessment/09_lesson .md

 ## Summary:
 Students have completed a six week unit in basic HTML and CSS followed by a two week unit in Bootstrap elements.
 Students have been introduced to paper prototypes/wireframe and had time to practice this planning process.
 This is a the summative assessment for the unit, as well as the final exam grade for the course.
 This lesson will measure skills introduced throughout the unit, and the course.
+* **Note:** the lesson, supporting documents and rubric were introduced in lesson 06

 ## Time Span:
 * Approximately 2 weeks